-Ohioans Bet Big on the Super Bowl, but Governor Wants Stiffer Restrictions - NewsBreak
+Ohioans bet big on the Super Bowl, but governor wants stiffer restrictions - NewsBreak

 “Ohio’s new market is working just as lawmakers intended,” she added.
 “It provides new protections for consumers and will deliver meaningful revenue to the state.”

-Finding out exactly how much revenue will have to wait.
-The Ohio Casino Control Commission, which regulates sports betting, releases revenue reports monthly.
+Exactly how much revenue will have to wait.
+The Ohio Casino Control Commission which regulates sports betting releases revenue reports monthly.
 Figures for February won’t be out until the end of March.

 Meanwhile, the governor’s recent budget proposal takes two notable swipes at the sports betting industry.

-Just days after sports betting became legal in Ohio, DeWine publicly warned companies against excessive advertising, saying some had “already crossed the line.”
-On Jan.
-5, the Casino Control Commission announced it was seeking $150,000 fines against BetMGM, Caesars and DraftKings for running ads without including messages about responsible gambling.
+Just days after sports betting became legal in Ohio, DeWine publicly warned companies against excessive advertising saying some had “already crossed the line.”
+On January 5, the Casino Control Commission announced it was seeking $150,000 fines against BetMGM, Caesars and DraftKings for running ads without including messages about responsible gambling.

-This article was originally published by the Ohio Capital Journal and is republished here with permission.

-Coming soon: CityBeat Daily newsletter.
-We’ll send you a handful of interesting Cincinnati stories every morning.
-Subscribe now to not miss a thing.

 Comments / 0